NushaMBZ/aide-memoire/README.md

 dg-home: true
 ---

-Here, we record topics related to the courses we follow, these discussions are merely for our purposes on enhancing the understanding of subject matters.
+Here, we record topics related to the courses we follow, these discussions are merely for our purposes on enhancing the understanding of subject matters...

 ## Table of Content
 ### Notes